Picture-Perfect: A Festive New England Fall Road Trip Itinerary

 Or you can take the road-less-traveled and head towards the Currier & Ives Scenic Byway between Henniker and Salisbury instead (and then stop at Carter Hill Orchard on your way back for delicious cider).

-All of these are great ways to spend a fall day in New England, but if you’re up for a mini road trip, we recommend combining a few of these activities so you can explore various areas throughout New Hampshire’s White Mountains.
+Any of these are great ways to spend a fall day in New England, but if you’re up for a mini road trip, we recommend combining a few of these activities so you can explore various areas throughout New Hampshire’s White Mountains.

 Drive from Lincoln along the Kancamagus Highway to Conway… then drive through Crawford Notch State Park up to the Mount Washington Auto Road… then drive back to Lincoln through Franconia Notch State Park.
+Stretch your legs and take in the views with various hikes, overlooks, and attractions along the way.

 As popular and photogenic as it is, the Kancamagus Highway gets busy during peak foliage season, so be prepared to head out early, especially if you want to stop at the overlooks or add any hikes to your road trip.
 (If your trip works out to drive the Kancamagus Highway early morning on a weekday, that’s generally best.)